apache/ozone/hadoop-hdds/docs/content/feature/Nonrolling-Upgrade.md

         ```
         - There also exists a `--downgrade` flag which is an alias of `--upgrade`.
 The name used does not matter.

         - **IMPORTANT**: All OMs must be started with the `--upgrade`  or `--downgrade` flag in this step.
-If some or none of the OMs are started with this flag by mistake, run `ozone admin om cancelprepare -id=<om-sevice-id>` to make sure all OMs leave prepare mode.
+If some of the OMs are not started with this flag by mistake, run `ozone admin om cancelprepare -id=<om-sevice-id>` to make sure all OMs leave prepare mode.

 At this point, the cluster is upgraded to a pre-finalized state and fully operational.
-The cluster can be downgraded from this state by repeating the above steps, but restoring the older versions of components in step 3, instead of the newer versions.
+The cluster can be downgraded by repeating the above steps, but restoring the older versions of components in step 3, instead of the newer versions.
 To finalize the cluster to use new features, continue on with the following steps.

 **Once the following steps are performed, downgrading will not be possible.**